 Marie Kondo your background

 Now, this doesn’t mean you have to donate anything that doesn’t, “spark joy,” but you do need to tidy up!
-Be aware of what the interviewer is able to see around you and try to keep your background clean and simple.
+Be aware of what people are able to see around you and try to keep your background clean and simple.
 Another thing to try is adding a virtual background.
 If you’re looking to show your #SpiderPride, check out these backgrounds!

 Headphones, rather than using the external speakers on your computer, will limit the feedback and provide better sound quality.
-Also, just as you need to be aware of what the interviewer is able to see around you, also keep in mind what they can hear – make sure to find a quiet space with limited noise disruption.
-Pro tip: Make sure to put your phone on silent prior to the interview.
+Also, just as you need to be aware of what people are able to see around you, also keep in mind what they can hear – make sure to find a quiet space with limited noise disruption.
+Pro tip: Make sure to put your phone on silent prior to beginning.

-Dress as you would for a normal interview.
-Not only will it give you a sense of confidence by looking your best, but it will impress the interviewers.
-A good tip from Indeed.com is to research the company culture before your interview, so that you have a good idea of what’s appropriate.
+Dress as you would for a normal networking or interviewing opportunity.
+Not only will it give you a sense of confidence by looking your best, but it will impress.
+A good tip from Indeed.com is to research the company culture before your conversation, so that you have a good idea of what’s appropriate.

 Know where to look

-Just as eye contact is important during an in-person interview, it is still just as important in a virtual interview.
-An easy tip is to look at the web camera vs. trying to look at the interviewer(s).
+Just as eye contact is important during an in-person opportunity, it is still just as important in a virtual one.
+An easy tip is to look at the web camera vs. trying to look at the person you’re talking to.
 On screen, it’s hard to tell who you’re looking at, but if you look at the web camera, it will give you a focus point and look as though you’re looking them in the eye.

 Practice makes perfect

-Practice before the interview.
-This includes testing the technology and becoming familiar with the platform, making sure the link to the interview is working and not broken, as well as rereading any instructions they gave you prior to the scheduled time.
+Practice.
+This includes testing the technology and becoming familiar with the platform, making sure the link is working and not broken, as well as rereading any instructions you received prior to the scheduled time of the opportunity.

 Even with the best of intentions, things can still go wrong – check out Indeed’s (scroll to bottom) quick troubleshooting guide if they do!